rcsb/mmtf/spec.md

 *Required field*

-*Type*: [Binary](#types) data that is interpreted as an array of 32-bit signed integers.
+*Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

-*Decoding*: First, run-length decode the input array of 32-bit signed integers into a second array of 32-bit signed integers.
-Finally apply delta decoding to the second array, which can be done in-place, to create the output array of 32-bit signed integers.

 *Description*: List of indices that point into the `sequence` property of an entity object in the [entityList](entitylist) field that is associated with the chain the group belongs to (i.e. the index of the chain is included in the `chainIndexList` of the entity).
 There is one entry for each group (residue).
 It must be set to `-1` when a group entry has no associated entity (and thus no sequence), for example water molecules.

 *Example*:

+Using the 'Delta & run-length encoded 32-bit signed integer array' encoding strategy (type 8).

 Starting with the array of 32-bit signed integers: